 That’s when we met Michel Thévenot.

-You see, Michel does not speak fluent English, but, like us, he has a love for food that’s universal.
+Michel does not speak fluent English, but, like us, he has a love for food that’s universal.
 It’s a love he takes with him every time he meets with his exclusive club, L’Académie du Coq en Pâte.
-The club is sort of like a French version of the Elks Lodge in a city where epicureanism rules the day.
+The club is sort of like a French version of the Elks Lodge in a city where Epicureanism rules the day.

 There was drinking, there was gaiety, there was traditional jazz music and, of course, there was plenty of pork from local charcutier Maison Duculty.
-(Apparently, oysters came later, but we missed those due to an early exit.)
+Apparently, oysters came later, but we missed those due to an early exit.

-Thanks to our fortuitous walk by Le Garet and Michel’s invitation into the party, we’ve had opportunities to discover how great Saucisson is made, attend a festival celebrating one of the region’s greatest cheeses, take part in a pork-dominated rugby benefit and learn about some of Lyon’s great traditions that place the city in the pantheon of global food culture.
-Plus we made a new friend.
+Thanks to our random, fortuitous walk by Le Garet and Michel’s invitation to the party, we received opportunities to discover how great Saucisson is made, attend a festival celebrating one of the region’s greatest cheeses, take part in a pork-dominated rugby benefit and learn about some of Lyon’s great traditions that place the city in the pantheon of global food culture.

-Now this doesn’t mean that we don’t have to try to speak French.
-Out of both respect and necessity, we communicate in French with assistance from Google Translate via our smart phones.
+Now, this doesn’t mean that we don’t have to try to speak French.
+Out of both respect and necessity, we communicate in French with assistance from Google Translate via our smartphones.
 Language, food and eating provide a level of universality that bridge our channels of difference to create one world beyond nationality.

-According to some estimates there are over 6,700 living languages in the world.
+According to some estimates, there are over 6,700 living languages in the world.
 But there is one language that everyone understands: Food.
-And in this language, we are highly fluent.